Ancient Greek Clothing

 Greek men mostly wore a tunic, a sort of knee-length t-shirt made of wool or linen, tied with a belt at the waist.
 Men used the fold of cloth over their belt as a pocket.
 Often, as in this statuette, they wore their tunic only over one shoulder, as a himation.

-Over the tunic men wore a wool cloak if it was cold out, which they could also use as a blanket if they needed to (for instance if they were off somewhere fighting a war).
-Their legs were bare, and they wore leather sandals when they weren't barefoot.
+Over the tunic men wore a wool cloak if it was cold out.
+They could also use their cloak as a blanket if they needed to (for example if they were off somewhere fighting a war).
+Men's legs were bare, and they wore leather sandals when they weren't barefoot.
 But many men went barefoot their whole lives.

 Boy in Macedonian hat, cape, and